section-engineering-education/engineering-education/articles/nodejs-structural-comparisons/index.md

 #### Conclusion

-As described, Node.js and C/C++ offers several features.
+As described, Node.js and C/C++ offer several features.
 Based on preferences and purposes, either computer language can complete tasks.
 Deciding which computer language to use depends on a case-to-case basis.

 #### Takeaways